craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 We talked to the Castaways, and they were chill with the Inn being haunted kinda, but, yknow...

 We're probably gonna head out, but we talked to a lumberjack named Maggie!
 She's gonna come travel and explore with us.
+We will eventually head to the Tower, but we just need to get moving first.

 The Entrance and Exits of the Castaway Cove are marked by pairs of heart-shaped trees.
-Speak Thromka to part the vines and pass upon the path.
+Speak 'Throm-ka' to part the vines and pass upon the path.
 There is a circular path around the lake that extended to the points of interest of the island.

 ## Stats